-Alfred University’s graduate program in counseling prepares individuals for counseling positions in elementary, middle and high schools, mental health centers and social service agencies, and colleges and universities.
-Students acquire core knowledge and clinical skills that enable them to enter the profession of counseling.
+Alfred University’s graduate program in College Student Development prepares individuals for positions within higher education.
+Students acquire core knowledge and professional competencies that enable them to enter the profession.
 We (the faculty) strive to create a rigorous scholarly and supportive atmosphere for students to develop intellectually with a deep sense of social consciousness and self-awareness.
 We value teaching, scholarship, and service, which contribute to the mission of Alfred University.

-Alfred’s counseling program is committed to the personal and professional development of each student in the context of a sound theoretical background.
-One-on-one interaction between faculty members and students encourages the personal learning that is vital to the education of counselors.
-Students gain a strong knowledge base and they also develop personal maturity and strong interpersonal and organizational skills.
-The objectives of Alfred University’s Counseling Program grow out of the program’s mission and are:
+Alfred’s College Student Development program is committed to the personal and professional development of each student in the context of a sound theoretical background.
+One-on-one interaction between faculty members and students encourages the personal learning that is vital to the education of student affairs professionals.
+Students gain a strong knowledge base and develop personal maturity and strong interpersonal and organizational skills.
+The goals of Alfred University’s College Student Development program grow out of the program’s mission and are:

-- To prepare counseling students in the acquisition of a comprehensive and scholarly knowledge base relevant to the profession of counseling
+- To prepare graduate students in the acquisition of a comprehensive and scholarly knowledge base relevant to the profession of student affairs and higher education.

-- To prepare counseling students in the acquisition of clinical skills and abilities in the areas of individual, group, and family interventions.
+- To prepare graduate students in the acquisition of professional knowledge, skills and abilities in the areas of leadership, social justice, and community building.

-- To prepare counseling students to become competent, self-aware, and socially conscious in order to work in a variety of settings serving a diverse population.
+- To prepare graduate students to become competent, self-aware, and socially conscious in order to work in a variety of student affairs settings serving a diverse population.